origindesign/docs/docs/workflow.md

 ````
 git add -A .
 git commit -m "Enter FreshDesk ticket number (FD ****) if one exists and briefly describe your changes"
-git push origin branch-name
+git push origin <branch-name>
 ````
 - Login to Circle CI and watch for build to pass
 - Login to Pantheon dashboard, visit you sites Multidev tab, click on branch-name
-- Click on 'Visit branch-name' to view your site and test your code
+- Click on 'Visit <branch-name>' to view your site and test your code
 - Once all code changes are tested and approved, from your local, merge the code into master branch
 ````
 git checkout master
-git merge branch-name
+git merge <branch-name>
 git push origin master
 ````
 - Login to Circle CI and watch for build to pass